Juan de Carvajal (cardinal)

-Juan Carvajal (Carvagial) (c.
+Juan de Carvajal (Carvagial) (c.
 1400 in Trujillo, Cáceres - 6 December 1469, in Rome) was a Spanish Cardinal.
 Though he began his career as a lawyer and judge in the papal administration, he spent most of his active life travelling as a diplomat in Germany and eastern Europe, attempting to arrange a crusade against the Ottoman Turks.
 He was particularly active in Bohemia and Hungary, where he also employed his powers to fight the Hussites.
 He was a mainstay in trying to preserve the institution of the Papacy from the Conciliarism of the Council of Basel.